 3. Learning for knowledge, not grades

-The absence of competition in homeschooling encourages the child and the parent to focus on learning for the sake of knowledge and implementation.
+The absence of competition in independent studying or homeschooling encourages the child and the parent to focus on learning for the sake of knowledge and implementation.

 4. Control of the curriculum

 Have you ever thought, “I wish they taught this to my kids at school”?
-Well, if you choose to homeschool, you can stop wishing and start teaching them what you think is important.
+Well, if you choose to homeschool, you get the option of diversity and inclusivity of subjects.
+You can teach them what you think is important.
 Whether it is religious studies, humanities, or simple manners, you can add it to your curriculum.
-Similarly, you can decide how much of a subject the child is going to learn and when he is going to learn it.
+Similarly, you can decide how much of a subject the child is going to learn and when they are going to learn it.

-You can include more subjects that your child has a keen interest in, remove what you think is inappropriate or irrelevant for his or her age.
-You also have the freedom to include your family’s values, which is not possible in a public school.
+In distance learning, you can include more subjects that your child has a keen interest in, and remove what you think is inappropriate or irrelevant for their age.
+You also have the freedom to include your family’s values, which is not necessarily compatible with a public school curriculum.